zbtolon/get-support/ViewStatus.md

 To subscribe, follow these steps:

 1. Access your favorite RSS readers.
 Many browsers have built-in RSS capabilities or extensions available.
 Several third-party RSS reader offerings are also available.
-2. Use your reader to subscribe to the feed with one of the following methods:
+1. Use your reader to subscribe to the feed with one of the following methods:
     * Drag the RSS icon ![RSS-24px](../icons/RSS-24px.svg) into your RSS reader.
     * Right-click the RSS icon, select **Copy link address**, and paste the URL into your RSS reader.

 For more information, see your reader's **Help** section.

 {{site.data.keyword.Bluemix_notm}} typically has approximately 50 updates per month.
+{: note}